 For that click on the small plus sign on the folder and add the location of the iso image.
 Once done, click on OK and close the window.

 Now go back to the main window and click on start.
-This start button is equivalent to power button of your computer.
+This start button is equivalent to the power button of your computer.

-A new window will pop open with a black screen and bunch of text with boot animation.
+A new window will pop open with a black screen and a bunch of text with boot animation.
 This means VirtualBox is booting your OS from the image file.

 Next up you will see the setup screen of Ubuntu.
-Now you have to install ubuntu on your computer.
+Now you have to install Ubuntu on your computer.
 If you ever install other OS before, this should look familiar.
 Basically, you have to select language, specify date/ time/ location and click on continue.

-Next select the HD partition where you want to install ubuntu.
+Next, select the HD partition where you want to install ubuntu.
 Since in the starting of the tutorial we have already created a partition, select that and click on install now.

 Then select your time zone and click on next.

 Now, this is the final stage.
 Give a name to your computer and enter the username and password.
 You will need this credential next time you logged in to Ubuntu.